TYLER, TX (KLTV) -Heart attacks are becoming more common among younger women.

 GMET’s Brennon Gurley talked to an East Texas woman who is sharing her personal story to help raise awareness about heart disease and the warning signs that you may not know come with it.

-Dacia Edmondson is one of those women we might all envy.
-She is a mother of two and working at a job she loves.
+Dacia Edmondson is a mother of two and working at a job she loves.
 Seemingly, she had it all.
 Then suddenly, she had a heart attack at 41-years-old.

 “It was freighting to think this was happening when it’s not supposed to be happening especially to me, to someone so young, “Dacia describes the terrifying moments when she knew something was wrong.